nickodell/django-q-demo/README.md

 ## Parallelism

 One of the ways we can make this faster is to identify pieces of it that we can do in parallel.
+If we have the sum

+>1 + 2 + ... + 9 + 10 + 11 + 12 + ... + 19 + 20

+We can break this up into two sums:

+>(1 + 2 + ... + 9 + 10) + (11 + 12 + ... + 19 + 20)

+Then, those two sums can be evaluated independently.
+Afterwards, the two sums can be added together to get the result.

+There is a tradeoff in how finely to split a sum into multiple pieces:

+ * if you split it into pieces which are too large, then you will not benefit from parallelism.
+ * if you split it into pieces which are too small, then the overhead from creating tasks and putting together the results from all of the tasks will be too big.

+You should aim for the pieces to take about 5-30 seconds to process.

+## Scaling higher than one node

+Django Q can scale to multiple task servers, because the task servers can fetch tasks from the broker over the network.
+It can also scale to multiple Django servers, because those servers can submit tasks to the broker over the network.
+This is why Django Q uses a broker.
+You don't need to do anything when writing tasks to enable this.